waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - ECHO (Zubat) evolved into Golbat at Lv.
 22. ECHO grew to Lv.
 23.
 - **New Moves Learned:**
     - ECHO (Golbat) learned Wing Attack, replacing Leech Life.
-- **Trainer Battle Initiation:** Some trainers require manual interaction.
+- **Trainer Battle Initiation:** Some trainers require manual interaction; they do not auto-trigger on sight.
 - **Navigation Obstacle:** Defeated trainers act as impassable objects.
 - **EXP.
-All Mechanics (Verified):** EXP is distributed to all Pokémon that participated in a battle, not just the one that lands the final blow.
+All Mechanics (Verified):** EXP is distributed to all non-fainted Pokémon in the party, regardless of whether they participated in the battle.

 ## III.
 AI Observer Critiques & Action Plan
 - **Critique (Turn 15661):** Wasted time trying to fix navigation agents on Route 6 instead of prioritizing the main quest.